 Pat joined Family PASS in June 2015 to help Family PASS expand its capacity to help more families in need.
 Pat served 16 years as Executive Director of a DC nonprofit and 5 years as President of its national organization.
 Prior to joining the nonprofit world, she was a business and financial reporter for Newsweek, The Financial Times and Reuters.
 She has lived and worked in Washington, New York, Tokyo and London, raising her children as Global Nomads.
 Joining Family PASS brings her work history first circle from her first job as a social worker in the South Bronx in the 1960s.

 Homelessness is not just the loss of a home, it is the loss of neighbors, schools, friends, a loss of security for children, a loss of dignity.
-We are fortunate to have a strong, supportive community to help families recover their lives.
+The impact, especially on children, is severe and lifelong.
+We are fortunate to have a strong, caring and supportive community to help families recover their lives.

 Ryan earned his B. S. in Family Studies from the University of Maryland at College Park.
 Ryan prior to joining Family PASS, Ryan served as Regional Family Readiness Coordinator for the U. S. Army Corps of Engineers and the State Community Support Coordinator for the Commonwealth of Virginia for Army OneSource.
 Ryan chose a career to help those in need after being a volunteer mentor to adolescent males while at the University of Maryland.
 He is currently working toward his Master’s degree.
 Ryan lives in Leesburg Virginia with his wife, Traci, who is a teacher for the Loudoun County Public Schools.
 They have two sons (Zach and Aidan) and a daughter (Emily) in college and a rescue pit bull named Bella.